ShubhamVG/git-for-maalkin-ji/README.md

 $ git add .
 $ git commit -m "enter a message"
 ```
-- The `git add <filename>` adds the file that you are ready to be commited or pushed. `add .` means add everything, alternatively you can also use `git add --all`.
+- The `git add <filename>` adds the file that you are ready to be commited or pushed. `add .` means add everything in the current folder, alternatively you can also use `git add --all`.
 - The `git commit -m "enter message"` will update your Git repo (not on GitHub directly) with the files you added before. `-m "message"` is very important as that is used to say what updates those specific commit provides.
 It can be single line or multiple line.
 Some use it twice like to add a title and description like:
 ```
 git commit -m "Title" -m "Long description"